Starting Instructions

 Ignition faulty — no spark occurring at spark plug.

-1. Battery dead — test with metal connection across individual cell terminals.
+1. Battery dead — test with metal connection across individual

 2. Battery ground connection broken.